-Obviously there are just as many individuals out there that have had bad experiences as those that have had good ones, but I wanted to make sure I truly understand what I had always desired, and that I made the right choices to be one of the good ones.
+Obviously, there are just as many individuals out there that have had bad experiences as those that have had good ones.
+However, I wanted to make sure I truly understood what I had always desired, and that I made the right choices to be one of the good ones.
 I never knew that I could be as lucky as I have been!
 I’m really glad I asked the questions I did.

 Was was your first argument about?